 In addition, your business must be publicly listed.
 Or, it must have an annual turnover of at least $4 million for the past two years.

-Much like for established businesses, when using the Global Talent Scheme to hire for startups, you must meet a number of requirements.
+When using the Global Talent Scheme to hire for startups, you must also meet a number of requirements.

 The startup must be a technology or STEM-related business of good standing.
 It must also have an ongoing commitment to recruiting Australian workers.
 You must demonstrate this through labour market testing.